Silver Tech Studios

 Rocket Engine DAQ

 During my internship at USC Liquid Propulsion Laboratory, I had the opportunity to contribute to the Data Acquisition (DAQ) team.
-My primary focus was on implementing Python code that facilitated the retrieval and visualization of engine data.
+My primary focus was on implementing Python and Labjack code that facilitated the retrieval and visualization of engine data (temperature, force measure, etc).
 This data was collected from Labjack devices integrated within the DAQ monitoring system.

 My responsibilities included developing scripts that would efficiently fetch real-time engine data, ensuring accuracy and reliability.
 I utilized libraries such as Matplotlib and Pandas for data visualization, enabling our team to analyze performance metrics effectively.
 This experience not only enhanced my programming skills but also deepened my understanding of the complexities involved in monitoring rocket engine performance.

-Collaboration with team members was crucial as we worked together to troubleshoot any issues that arose within the data collection process.
+Collaboration with team members was crucial as we worked together to troubleshoot any issues that arose within the data collection process (issues with the timing library in python that lead to inaccurate launch sequence).
 Overall, this internship provided me with a solid foundation in data acquisition systems and their application in aerospace engineering.